 We all have them; Relationship Deal Breakers.
 These are our NON-Negotiables.
-The Stuff that they we can’t seem to accept from your partners.
+The Stuff that we can’t seem to accept from our partners.
 For me it’s these THREE things:

 #1 I need to know that there is NO OTHER WOMAN living in another country with your last name and carrying your kid in her belly.

 #2 You must LOVE television and NEVER expect me to take a vacation to a place where they don’t have TV’s in the room.

 #3 Must care about fitness; i.e. NO COUCH POTATOES.

 Of course when I met my husband I had a checklist of deal breakers a MILE LONG.
 I swore I would never date anyone who lived outside of Manhattan ( he lived in Brooklyn).
 I was adamant about dating a guy who was 5’11” tall (he was 5’8 ON A GOOD DAY).
 And I was convinced my husband-to-be needed to be a very eloquent phone conversationalist (my husband abhors THE PHONE).